nMckenryan/student-progress-tracker/README.md

 Utilises JSON data to store the progress of the student (simulating an HTML payload of the object), Stores data for duration of session.

 Utilises Laravel 10, PHP 8.3, Bootstrap 5 and jQuery.
-Please let me know if there's any issues with the launch.
+Hosted via Laravel Vapor.

-#### SEE THIS PROJECT LIVE:
+#### SEE THIS PROJECT LIVE: https://gv3j4lkxur7g4itjabgwaay4y40pjncf.lambda-url.ap-southeast-2.on.aws/

 ## Objectives/Features